rapid7/insightconnect-plugins/palo_alto_cortex_xdr/help.md

 # Key Features

 * Get Endpoint Information
-* Isolate or Unisolate endpoints
+* Isolate or Unisolate an endpoint
+* Add files to the block or allow lists

 # Requirements